Somalis: Etymology

 Samaale, the legendary common ancestor of several Somali clans, is generally regarded as the source of the ethnonym Somali.
-One other theory is that the name is held to be derived from the words soo and maal, which together mean "go and milk".
+One other theory is that the name is held to be derived from the words soo and maal, which together mean literally "go and milk".
 This interpretation differs depending on region, with northern Somalis implying it refers to camel's milk, while southern Somalis use the transliteration sa' maal which refers to cow's milk.
 This is a reference to the ubiquitous pastoralism of the Somali people.

 Another plausible etymology proposes that the term Somali is derived from the Arabic word for wealthy (zāwamāl), referring to Somali riches in livestock.
 Historian Mohamed A. Rirash maintains that the etymology of the ethnonym derives from the compound term soofmaal—with soof meaning 'to herd' and maal referring to 'livestock'—initially serving as an occupational label for Somali pastoralists before evolving into the collective name for all ethnic Somalis.

 Alternatively, the ethnonym is believed to have been derived from the Automoli (Asmach), a group of warriors from ancient Egypt described by Herodotus.
 Asmach is thought to have been their Egyptian name, with Automoli being a Greek derivative of the Hebrew word S'mali (meaning 'on the left hand side').

 A Tang Chinese document from the 9th century CE referred to the northern Somalia coast—which was then part of a broader region in Northeast Africa known as Barbaria, in reference to the area's Barbar (Cushitic) inhabitants—as Po-pa-li.

 The first clear written reference of the sobriquet Somali dates back to the early 15th century CE during the reign of Ethiopian Emperor Yeshaq I who had one of his court officials compose a hymn celebrating a military victory over the Sultanate of Ifat.
 Simur was also an ancient Harari alias for the Somali people.

-Somalis overwhelmingly prefer the demonym Somali over the incorrect Somalian since the former is an endonym, while the latter is an exonym with double suffixes.
+Somalis overwhelmingly prefer the demonym Somali over Somalian, which may be viewed as incorrect since the former is an endonym, while the latter is an exonym with double suffixes.
 The hypernym of the term Somali from a geopolitical sense is Horner and from an ethnic sense, it is Cushite.
+The constitution of Somalia defines every citizen as a Somali.